Anum-2017/Q4_Learning/Pydantic/readme.md

 {'id': 2, 'name': 'Bob', 'email': 'bob@example.com', 'addresses': [{'street': '123 Main St', 'city': 'New York', 'zip_code': '10001'}, {'street': '456 Oak Ave', 'city': 'Los Angeles', 'zip_code': '90001'}]}
 ```

-**Key Concepts**
+**Key Concepts:**

-Nested Models: You can easily define models inside other models (like Address inside UserWithAddress).
+- **Nested Models:** You can easily define models inside other models (like Address inside UserWithAddress).

-List of Models: The addresses field is a list of Address models.
+- **List of Models:** The addresses field is a list of Address models.

-Data Validation: Pydantic automatically validates the data types and raises an error if the data doesn't match the expected structure.
+- **Data Validation:** Pydantic automatically validates the data types and raises an error if the data doesn't match the expected structure.